InvestingStocks

 Feel free to do your own research into this if you aren’t convinced.
 I’d recommend starting with SPIVA.

-Check out the chart below showing US stockmarket (S&P composite 1500) vs active managers.
+But before you do have a look at the chart below showing the US stockmarket (S&P composite 1500) vs active managers.
 In other words a US stock market index vs active management:

 Total US stock market index vs active managers